-Playing jacks, listening to music and playing group games are Gemima's favorite activities.
-In high school her performance is average and she also regularly attends church activities and choir.
+Playing jacks, singing and listening to music are Gemima's favorite activities.
+In high school her performance is average and she also regularly attends church activities, youth group and choir.

 Because of your sponsorship, Gemima will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.